VouDoo/vagrant-ansible/README.md

 # Vagrant - Ansible

-An easy way to get operational Ansible playground in no time ;)
+An easy way to get an operational Ansible playground in no time ;)

-If needed, a Jenkins service is up to run the Ansible playbooks.
+If needed, a Jenkins service is up to run any of your Ansible playbooks.

 Please note, this Vagrant project uses VirtualBox as provider.